ansys/pymechanical/doc/source/user_guide_embedding/index.rst

     app = Application()
     ns = app.DataModel.Project.Model.AddNamedSelection()

-The `Application` class has access to the global scripting entry points that are available from built-in Mechanical scripting.
-These are:
+The ``Application`` class has access to the global scripting entry points that are available from built-in Mechanical scripting:

 * ExtAPI: ``Application.ExtAPI``
 * DataModel: ``Application.DataModel``